Souviksamanta34/LetsTravel/README.md

 User: Regular users can explore and reserve tour packages.
 They cannot perform administrative tasks.

 Admin: The admin has special privileges to manage tour packages.
-Only the admin can add, update, and delete tour packages.
+Only the admin can add, update, and delete tour package.

 Important Note